PaddlePaddle/models/fluid/PaddleCV/rcnn/README.md

     --draw_threshold=0.6
 ```

 Please set the model path and image path correctly.
+GPU device is used by default, you can set `--use_gpu=False` to switch to CPU device.
+And you can set `draw_threshold` to tune score threshold to control the number of output detection boxes.

 Visualization of infer result is shown as below:
 <p align="center">